Footloose (2011 film): Casting

 In July 2007, Zac Efron was cast as Ren McCormack, but he left the project in March 2009.
 Two months later, it was reported that Chace Crawford would replace Efron, but he later had to back out due to scheduling conflicts.
 Thomas Dekker was a "top candidate" for the role but on June 22, 2010, Entertainment Weekly reported that Kenny Wormald had secured the lead role as McCormack.

 Former Dancing with the Stars ballroom-dance professional Julianne Hough was cast as Ariel.
-Amanda Bynes, Miley Cyrus, and Hayden Panettiere were considered for the part before Hough was cast.
+Amanda Bynes, Miley Cyrus and Hayden Panettiere were considered for the part before Hough was cast.
 Dennis Quaid was cast as Reverend Shaw Moore, and Miles Teller was cast as Willard Hewitt.
 On August 24, 2010, Andie MacDowell joined the cast as Quaid's wife.
-During an interview on The Howard Stern Show, Kevin Bacon said he declined a cameo appearance in the film as he did not like the role he was offered: Ren McCormack's deadbeat dad.
+During an interview on The Howard Stern Show, Kevin Bacon said he declined a cameo appearance in the film as he did not like the role he was offered: Ren McCormack's deadbeat father.
 Though Bacon passed on the role, he gave Brewer his blessing.